Integrations in Multiple Regions

 Note that component versions increment independently in each region.

-If you've published your custom component 50 times to US Commercial, and 10 versions to the Sydney region, the same component code will be seen as v50
+If you've published your custom component 50 times to US Commercial and 10 versions to the Sydney region, the same component code will be versioned as v50

 and v10